 Contracts will be executed between the State of California (State) and the Lead Applicant only.
-The Lead Applicant will be referred to as "Partners".
+The Lead Applicant will be referred to as the "Grantee" and Co-applicants will be referred to as "Partners".
 Diagram 2 illustrates the relationship between the Grantee and Partners.